JuanSebastianGB/ecommerce/README.md

 # ecommerce

-Implementing basic react app using
+## Implementing basic react app using
 - Redux
 - Vite
 - Sass

+## Using firebase auth as backend